Tunkwa Provincial Park

-Tunkwa Provincial Park (sometimes known as Tunkwa Lake Park) is a provincial park on the northern Thompson Plateau in south central British Columbia, Canada.
+Tunkwa Provincial Park (also known as Tunkwa Lake Park) is a provincial park located on the northern Thompson Plateau in south-central British Columbia, Canada.
 The locality is by road about 16 km north of Logan Lake and 27 km south of Savona.

 Established in 1996 on the Tunkwa Lake Road, the 5100 ha park encompasses the man-made Tunkwa Lake and Leighton Lake.
-This year-round recreational area offers trout fishing, horseback riding, camping, hunting, and snowmobiling.
+This year-round recreational area offers a variety of activities including trout fishing, horseback riding, camping, hunting, and snowmobiling.
 Many ATV trails surround the park.
-Although the park is open year-round, full use campsites are available from May 1 until October 12.
+Although the park is open year-round, fully serviced campsites are available from May 1 to October 12.
 The Tunkwa and Leighton campgrounds hold 275 vehicle-accessible campsites.